andr-ew/storage-shelf/README.md

 ![a photo of a wooden standing shelf, holding four plastic crates, with a plant on top](IMG_9039.JPG)

-fits Hay's "recycled color crates"
+fits Hay's "recycled color crates", cubby dimentions are about 24"x11"x16" each

 ![photo of an empy wooden standing shelf](IMG_9041.JPG)